cyew3/oneVPL-intel-gpu/api/documentation/mediasdkfei-man.md

 This chapter describes the concepts used in programming the FEI extension for SDK.

-The application must use next include files, **mfxenc.h, mfxfei.h** and **mfxvideo.h** (for C programming), or **mfxvideo++.h** (for C++ programming), and link the SDK static dispatcher library, **libmfx.lib** or **libmfx.a**.
-If the application is written in C then **libstdc++.a** library should also be linked.
+The application must use next include files, **mfxenc.h, mfxfei.h** and **mfxvideo.h** (for C programming), or **mfxvideo++.h** (for C++ programming), and link the SDK dispatcher library, **libmfx.so**.

 FEI API is built upon the concept of extension buffers and most of configuration parameters and video data are passed in such buffers.
 Usually FEI related functions work with list of such buffers at input and at output.
 For example, **MFXVideoENC_ProcessFrameAsync** function receives **mfxENCInput** structure and outputs **mfxENCOutput** structure.
 Both of these structures are simply list of extension buffers, with  **mfxENCInput** also holding input and reference frames.

-*SDK API Reference Manual* has more information about handling of extension buffers.
+[*SDK API Reference Manual*](./mediasdk-man.md) has more information about handling of extension buffers.
 In short – extension buffer is special SDK structure that holds **mfxExtBuffer** value as its first member.
 This value holds unique buffer ID and buffer size.
 The application should allocate this structure, properly set ID and size and then “attach” this buffer to one of the other structures, for example **mfxVideoParam** or **mfxENCInput**.
 “Attach” means to put pointer to this extension buffer to the **ExtParam** array and to increase buffer counter **NumExtParam**.
 It is very important to zero all reserved fields in the extension buffers to ensure seamless future extensions.

 Extension buffers may be used on any stages of the SDK pipeline – during initialization, at runtime and at reset.
 There are many limitations when and how particular extension buffer may be used, please refer to the buffer description for details.